Miro0o/Docs-Notes/CS/CyberSecurity/🏰 InfoSec/InfoSec.md

 #### Administrative Control
 Administrative controls (also called procedural controls) consist of approved written policies, procedures, standards, and guidelines.
 Administrative controls form the framework for running the business and managing people.

-e.g. the [Payment Card Industry Data Security Standard](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard)[[144\]](https://en.wikipedia.org/wiki/Information_security#cite_note-:0-144) (PCI DSS) required by [Visa](https://en.wikipedia.org/wiki/Visa_Inc.) and [MasterCard](https://en.wikipedia.org/wiki/MasterCard) is such an example.
+e.g. the [Payment Card Industry Data Security Standard](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard)(PCI DSS) required by [Visa](https://en.wikipedia.org/wiki/Visa_Inc.) and [MasterCard](https://en.wikipedia.org/wiki/MasterCard) is such an example.
 Other examples of administrative controls include the corporate security policy, [password policy](https://en.wikipedia.org/wiki/Password_policy), hiring policies, and disciplinary policies.

 #### Logical Control
 Logical controls (also called technical controls) use software and data to monitor and control access to information and [computing](https://en.wikipedia.org/wiki/Computing) systems.
-Passwords, network and host-based firewalls, network [intrusion detection](https://en.wikipedia.org/wiki/Intrusion_detection) systems, [access control lists](https://en.wikipedia.org/wiki/Access_control_list), and data encryption are examples of logical controls.
+Passwords, network, and host-based firewalls, network [intrusion detection](https://en.wikipedia.org/wiki/Intrusion_detection) systems, [access control lists](https://en.wikipedia.org/wiki/Access_control_list), and data encryption are examples of logical controls.

-⚠ An important logical control that is frequently overlooked is **the principle of least privilege,** which requires that an individual, program or system process not be granted any more access privileges than are necessary to perform the task.
+> ⚠ An important logical control that is frequently overlooked is **the principle of least privilege,** which requires that an individual, program or system process not be granted any more access privileges than are necessary to perform the task.

-- A blatant example of the failure to adhere to the principle of least privilege is logging into Windows as user Administrator to read email and surf the web
+- A blatant example of the failure to adhere to the principle of least privilege is logging into Windows as a user Administrator to read email and surf the web

 #### Physical Control
-Physical controls monitor and control the environment of the work place and computing facilities.
+Physical controls monitor and control the environment of the workplace and computing facilities.
 They also monitor and control access to and from such facilities.

-⚠ An important physical control that is frequently overlooked is separation of duties, which ensures that an individual can not complete a critical task by himself.
+> ⚠ An important physical control that is frequently overlooked is the separation of duties, which ensures that an individual can not complete a critical task by himself.

 - For example, an employee who submits a request for reimbursement should not also be able to authorize payment or print the check.